acislab/www.globalcentra.org/centra8/travel.md

 Taxi service is available, the fare is somehow acceptable, the average fare for trips to Hsinchu is NT1700 (US52).

 ### Useful Information on Travelling in Hsinchu
 Known as Taiwan’s "Silicon Valley," Hsinchu is a vibrant city renowned for its technological innovation and rich cultural heritage.
 Here’s some essential travel information to help you navigate your stay:
+<li>Transportation: Hsinchu is well-connected by public transportation.
+You can use the local bus services and taxis for convenient travel within the city.
+The Hsinchu Train Station and Hsinchu High-Speed Rail (HSR) Station provide access to other major cities in Taiwan.</li>
+<li>Public Transit: Consider getting an EasyCard, which can be used on buses, trains, and even in some convenience stores.</li>

 #### Weather in February